Great Indian restaurants in Montréal

 Restaurant Sandhu

-Restaurant Sandhu offers Italian and Indian cuisines in its Papineau Avenue location.
+Whether you’re craving a big bowl of pasta or a plate of lamb tikka masala, Restaurant Sandhu offers both Italian and Indian cuisines in its Papineau Avenue location.
 Its specialties include butter chicken, lamb Madras and an extensive wine list in a bright décor with friendly service.

 Pushap has been a favourite go-to spot among food lovers looking for a wallet-friendly vegetarian feast.
-Pushap is famous for its generous thalis as well as its large selection of Indian desserts.
+It’s famous for its generous thalis as well as its large selection of Indian desserts, which can be bought by the pound to take home.

 Le Taj

 Le Taj has been serving Montréal’s Indian food lovers since 1985.
-Located downtown, critically acclaimed Le Taj serves a delicious and fresh lunchtime buffet with a wide variety of dishes including tandoor specialties as well as an à la carte dinner menu.
+Head to the Time Out Market to grab lunch or to their elegant, white tablecloth-clad original downtown location for dinner.
+Critically acclaimed Le Taj serves a wide variety of dishes including tandoor specialties as well as an à la carte dinner menu.

 Rasoï

-Rasoï’s tapas-style menu combines inspiration from international cuisines with definitive Indian roots and bold flavours.
+Rasoï’s tapas-style menu combines inspiration from international cuisines while bring firmly rooted in India’s bold flavours.
 High quality ingredients and an extensive cocktail menu add to the unique ambiance of this Saint-Henri restaurant.

 Dosa Pointe